-As accounting officer the head teacher of The School is responsible and accountable for ensuring that the academy trust delivers good value in the use of public resources.
+As accounting officer the head teacher of The Island Free School has responsible and accountable for ensuring that the academy trust delivers good value in the use of public resources.
 He understands that value for money refers to the educational and wider societal outcomes achieved in return for the taxpayer resources received.